sonata-nfv/son-examples/README.md

 * `sonata-iperf3-vnf-docker`: Iperf3 traffic generator (UPB).
 * `sonata-snort-ids-vnf-docker`: Snort 2.9 intrusion detection system (UPB).
 * `sonata-ovs1-vnf-docker`: OpenvSwitch inside Docker container (Packets are processed in userspace inside the vswitch daemon running in the container) (iMinds).
-* `sonata-ryu-vnf-docker`: Ryu Openflow controller, running as a learning switch (Snort support to be included) (iMinds).
+* `sonata-ryu-vnf-docker`: Ryu Openflow controller, running as a learning switch (Snort support and rest API included) (iMinds).
 * `sonata-vtc-vnf-docker`: nDPI based traffic classifier (requieres PF_RING to be installed on the host machine) (NCSRD).
+* `sonata-snort-ovs-docker`: Snort intrusion detection system, extended with an interface to send alerts to a Ryu openflow controller (iMinds).
+* `sonata-son-emu-sap-docker`: Generic container that can be used to be deployed as SAP (Service Access Point) for a service deployed in the SONATA SDK emulator.
+This container has some basic functionality to generate and capture traffic (iMinds).

 ### Naming scheme